directus-labs/agency-os/README.md

 <a href="https://directus.io" target="_blank">
   <img alt="Agency OS - Complete Nuxt3 + Directus project" src="./public/logos/agencyos.png">
-  <h1 align="center">Agency OS</h1>
+  <h1 align="center">AgencyOS</h1>
 </a>

 <p align="center">AgencyOS is everything you need to get your agency off the ground, or improve tooling for your existing company.
-Nuxt 3 Application + Directus Backend.</p>
+Nuxt 3 Website Application + Directus Backend.</p>

 <p align="center"><em>Brought to you by partnership magic ✨ between <a href="https://directus.io" target="_blank">Directus</a> and <a href="https://nuxtlabs.com" target="_blank">NuxtLabs</a>.</em>
 </p>